Being physically active after treatment

 Many people feel overwhelmed when they are told they have cancer.
 During and after treatment, you may have many different emotions.
 These include uncertainty, anxiety and depression.

 Research has shown that being physically active during and after treatment can help improve your mood and confidence.
-Doing something positive for yourself can help you feel more in control.
+Doing something positive for yourself can help with anxiety and low mood.

 Keeping to a healthy weight